thoth-pub/thoth-client-php/README.md

 $client->login($email, $password);
 ```

 Mutations can be executed by providing an instance of the model class corresponding to the mutation type.
-For deletion mutations, only the object's ID is required.
+To delete mutations, only the object's ID is required.
 When the operation is successful, the object's ID is returned.

 ```php
 use ThothApi\GraphQL\Models\Subject;